Community Platform

 • Ensuring the Police Transition continues to progress well.
 We need to deliver a Police Service that is reliable, professional and effective.
 Base services that are equivalent to what was offered under the RCMP contract should be delivered at our below the cost of maintaining the RCMP.
 Investments in enhanced levels of service need to have their benefits carefully weighed to their costs.

-• Create a long-term roadmap and budget for recreation and culture investments as the City grows.
+• Create a long-term roadmap and fiscal plan for recreation and culture investments as the City grows.
 We should have a fiscal plan now so that we can build in the future without having a huge impact on taxpayers’ pocket books.
+Just like we do with road and water infrastructure, we should be strategizing and budgeting for long term growth.

 • Enhanced regional collaboration with other municipalities, including negotiating Cost Sharing Agreements for recreation and culture with the County

 • I served on the Board of the Alberta Municipal Services Corporation, which delivers corporate services such as insurance, employee benefits, and electricity to the City.
-This allowed me to have a direct hand in ensuring these services are sustainable and well priced for all municipalities (and non-profits) which access them.
+This allowed me to have a direct hand in ensuring these essential corporate services that the City purchases are sustainable and well priced for all municipalities (and non-profits) which access them.

 Do you have questions, ideas, or feedback?
 I’d love to hear from you!
 Find me on social media (@DylanBresseyGP) or click here to contact me.

-It is important for the City to make reasonable investment into Quality of Life for residents.
+It is important for the City to make reasonable investments in the quality of life and social connection for our residents.
 People deserve to enjoy where they live.
-Opportunities to build friendships enhance safety.
-And having an attractive community to live in is vital to our economy by supporting labour attraction and retention.
+Opportunities to build friendships enhance safety, and having an attractive community to live in is vital to our economy by supporting labor attraction and retention.

 If re-elected, I intend to advocate for: